carolinart/MIT-Applied-DS-Program/README.md

 # MIT-Applied-DS-Program
-All code developed as part of the Applied Data Science Program, MIT Professional Education
+All code developed as part of the Applied Data Science Program.